iancharles/cicd-pipeline-train-schedule-jenkins/README.md

 Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000)

-This is now set up for Jenkins webhooks
+This is now set up for Jenkins webhooks.
+Any changes will trigger a build.